 You’ll skip the broker fees, and you may get a better rate with lower closing costs.

 A direct lender typically does all the loan processing, underwriting, and closing in-house.

 with the latest housing

-Okay, but What Works for My Situation?
+OK, but What Works for My Situation?

-If you have credit issues or specific financial needs, a mortgage broker might also be able to help find you a lender that meets your needs.
-And again, it can save on comparison shopping time and energy.
+If you have credit issues or specific financial needs, a mortgage broker might be able to help find you a lender that meets your needs.
+And again, it can save on comparison-shopping time and energy.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.